MicrosoftDocs/SupportArticles-docs/support/windows-client/networking/cannot-install-snmp-wmisnmpprovider.md

 > A Windows feature name was not recognized.
 > Use the /Get-Features option to find the name of the feature in the image and try the command again.

+> [!IMPORTANT]
-**This issue occurs because the SNMP and WMI SNMP Provider features are deprecated.**
+> This issue occurs because the SNMP and WMI SNMP Provider features are deprecated.

 To work around this issue, use one of the following methods.